It is very important to know how to remove formaldehyde smell from your home.

 What does formaldehyde smell like?

 It has a strong smell that is so hard to miss even at low levels.
-It has a pickle-like smell, strong like what you experience with a new car.
+You will feel a pickle-like smell, like what you experience with a new car.
 It is also irritating to the nose, so it is hard to miss.

 Why do I keep smelling formaldehyde?